-AP® Spanish (12) AP® Exam \$97.00
+AP® Spanish (12)

 AP® Spanish Language and Culture is comparable in content to a third-year college level course in Spanish Composition and conversation.
-Students who enroll in this AP® course must have a Spanish teacher recommendation and should have received a final grade of "B" or above for the previous year.
+Students who enroll in this AP® course must have a Spanish teacher recommendation and should have received a final grade of "B' or above for the previous year.
 Learning and production (interpersonal, interpretive and presentational) will focus on the following six themes: Contemporary Life, Personal and Public Identities, Global Challenges, Science and Technology, Beauty and Aesthetics, and Families and Communities.
 Students should already have a strong command of Spanish grammar and vocabulary.
 Spanish will be spoken by both student and teacher almost exclusively.
 Students are required to take the AP® Spanish Language and Culture Exam.
-This class meets one period daily for 1⁄2 unit of credit each semester
+This class meets once daily for 1⁄2 unit of credit each semester.

-Spanish I (9, 10, 11, 12) Fee: \$9.00
+Spanish I (9, 10, 11, 12)

-Spanish I is an entry level course designed to introduce students to the Spanish Language and the cultures of the Spanishspeaking World.
+Spanish I is an entry level course designed to introduce students to the Spanish Language and the cultures of the Spanish-speaking world.
 This is an interactive course where students will learn the language by reading, writing, listening and speaking at the novice level in Spanish.
 The course will explore basic language structures in the present tense and include everyday vocabulary.
 Program includes video, audio, online, and take-home support to enhance learning.
-This class meets one period daily for /2 unit of credit each semester.
+This class meets once daily for 1⁄2 unit of credit each semester.

-Spanish II (9, 10, 11, 12) Fee: \$9.00
+Spanish II (9, 10, 11, 12)

 Students will build on concepts from Spanish I with expansion in present and past tenses, as well as foundational grammar.
 Course fluency development in reading, writing, speaking and listening are intensified.
 Program includes video, audio, online, and take-home support to enhance learning.
-This class meets one period daily for /2 unit of credit each semester.
+This class meets one period daily for 1⁄2 unit of credit each semester.

-Spanish II Honors (9, 10, 11, 12) Fee: \$9.00
+Spanish II Honors (9, 10, 11, 12) 2 semesters .50 credit each semester

 Students will build on concepts from Spanish I with expansion in present and past tenses, as well as foundational grammar.
 Course fluency development in reading, writing, speaking and listening are intensified.
 This course will be taught at a more rigorous pace than Spanish II and will explore concepts with greater scope and depth.
 Students who participate in this class should have received above-average grades in Spanish I. Program includes video, audio, online and take-home support to enhance learning.
-This class meets one period daily for 1/2 unit of credit each semester.
+This class meets one period daily for 1⁄2 unit of credit each semester.

-Spanish III (10, 11, 12) Fee: \$9.00
+Spanish III (10, 11, 12)

 This year students will continue to build on the skills introduced in Spanish I and II.
 Much more speaking in Spanish will be required, and; a more in-depth culture study will commence.
 Students will implement a variety of tools in their language study including several multimedia materials and online resources.
-This class meets one period daily for $\frac{1}{2}$ unit of credit each semester.
+This class meets one period daily for 1⁄2 unit of credit each semester.

-Spanish III Honors (10, 11, 12)
+Spanish IV (11, 12)